Explainer

 Moderate Confidence: Suggested Match

-When the signals produce a score above a minimum threshold but below the auto-match threshold, the transaction lands in Centinel's reconciliation queue with a suggested match.
-The system is saying: "I think this transaction corresponds to this event, but I'm not confident enough to act on my own."
+When the signals produce a score above a minimum threshold but below the auto-match threshold, the transaction lands in the reconciliation queue with a suggested match.
+The system has a best guess about which event the transaction corresponds to, but isn't confident enough to act unilaterally.
+What happens from there — confirming, redirecting, dismissing — is the reconciliation queue's domain.

-Transactions land here for several common reasons.
-The amount might be further from the estimate than usual (your utility bill was $200 higher than last month).
+Transactions land in this tier for several algorithmic reasons.
+The amount might be further from the estimate than usual.
 The date might be more than a day or two off.
-The event might be a manually-added one still in cold start, where amount and date alone aren't strong enough to reach auto-match confidence.
-Or there might be multiple plausible candidate events with similar profiles, and the system can't confidently pick one over the other.
+The event might be a manually-added one still in cold start, where amount and date alone aren't strong enough to clear the auto-match bar.
+Or there might be multiple plausible candidate events with similar profiles, and the algorithm can't confidently pick one over the others.

 Low Confidence: Unmatched

-When the signals are too weak to even propose a match, the transaction goes to the reconciliation queue with no suggestion.
-This typically means one of three things: the transaction is a one-time charge that doesn't correspond to any saved event (a restaurant meal, an ATM withdrawal, a one-time purchase); it's a new recurring charge the user hasn't added to their forecast yet (a new subscription, a new bill); or it's an existing event that looks very different from what was expected (a dramatic amount change or a significantly shifted posting date).
+When the signals are too weak to even propose a match, the transaction lands in the reconciliation queue with no suggestion.
+This typically means one of three things: the transaction is a one-time charge that doesn't correspond to any saved event (a restaurant meal, an ATM withdrawal, a one-time purchase); it's a new recurring charge that hasn't been added to the forecast yet (a new bill); or it's an existing event that looks dramatically different from what was expected (a major amount change or a significantly shifted posting date).

 The Learning Loop: How Matching Improves Over Time